cdalaberge/nsod/misc/en/README_en.txt

 Performance:

-    When using Vault as a source, NSOD has to retrieve the secret from the central Vault server. (???)
-    While this may be desirable behaviour in many circumstances, it can easily become a bottleneck, especially if the same secret is accessed multiple times.
-    In this situation, it is recommended to retrieve the secret from Vault externally and then send it into NSOD through another source.

-    Performance impacts should otherwise be negligible unless thousands of open() calls are being made. (???)
     Performance may actually be improved (potentially greatly) if NSOD intercepts open() calls that would otherwise lead to slow reads off of disk.